-Dr Siân Stephens completed her PhD at Middlesex University in 2015, before which time she worked with a number of national and international charities.
-Her research interests include the interaction between the public and private sector, with a focus on the extractives and energy sector, and more recently she has been pursuing an academic interest in the gendered aspects of travel.
+Dr Siân Stephens completed her PhD in 2015, before which time she worked with a number of national and international charities.
+Her research interests include the interaction between the public and private sector, with a focus on the extractives, energy, and the transition to a low-carbon economy.
 Siân co-leads the Business Ethics, CSR and Governance research cluster and is the Assistant Director of Undergraduate Programs for the Management, Leadership and Organisations Department of the Business School.

 Other Public Output

 Cillari, Azzurra and Stephens, Siân and Werner, Andrea (2021) Best practice in license allocation in the oil and gas industry: a review of five countries.
 Resources Policy , 74 . pp. 1-9.
 ISSN 0301-4207

 Jeffrey, Heather and Stephens, Siân (2021) The subversion of women's anger in travel guidebooks.
 Annals of Leisure Research .
 ISSN 1174-5398 (Published online first)

 Stephens, Siân and Robinson, Bryan (2021) The social license to operate in the onshore wind energy industry: a comparative case study of Scotland and South Africa.
 Energy Policy , 148 (b).
 ISSN 0301-4215

 Stephens, Siân (2020) An autoethnography of respectful tourism: the double-bind of a female traveller in Morocco.
 In: Tourism and gender-based violence: challenging inequalities.
 Vizcaino, Paola and Jeffrey, Heather and Eger, Claudia , eds.
 CAB International, Wallingford, Oxfordshire, UK, pp. 128-139.
 ISBN 9781789243215